Cysharp/UniTask/README.md

 * .ToUniTask(IProgress, PlayerLoopTiming, CancellationToken);
 ```

-`WithCancellation` is a simple version of `ToUniTask`, both returns `UniTask`.
-Details of cancellation, see: [Cancellation and Exception handling](#cancellation-and-exception-handling) section.
+`WithCancellation` is a simple version of `ToUniTask`, both return `UniTask`.
+For details of cancellation, see: [Cancellation and Exception handling](#cancellation-and-exception-handling) section.

 > Note: WithCancellation is returned from native timing of PlayerLoop but ToUniTask is returned from specified PlayerLoopTiming.
-Details of timing, see: [PlayerLoop](#playerloop) section.
+For details of timing, see: [PlayerLoop](#playerloop) section.

-> Note: AssetBundleRequest has `asset` and `allAssets`, in default await returns `asset`.
+> Note: AssetBundleRequest has `asset` and `allAssets`, default await returns `asset`.
 If you want to get `allAssets`, you can use `AwaitForAllAssets()` method.

-The type of `UniTask` can use utility like `UniTask.WhenAll`, `UniTask.WhenAny`.
-It is like Task.WhenAll/WhenAny but return type is more useful, returns value tuple so can deconsrtuct each result and pass multiple type.
+The type of `UniTask` can use utilities like `UniTask.WhenAll`, `UniTask.WhenAny`.
+They are like `Task.WhenAll`/`Task.WhenAny` but the return type is more useful.
+They return value tuples so you can deconstruct each result and pass multiple types.

 ```csharp
 public async UniTaskVoid LoadManyAsync()